FANTASTIC GRADUATE STUDENTS

 Caitlyn Beacock - What University students with mental illness need from their parents

-Karli Longthorne: Karli examined the positive life events that may contribute to positive university experiences among students with mental illness.
-Gaining insight into positive life events has the potential for meaningful application for promoting well-being among vulnerable students.
+Karli Longthorne - Positive life events that may contribute to positive university experiences among students with mental illness

-Raelene Hopper: Raelene examined the constructs of grit and resilience and their effect on psychological well-being and psychopathology in undergraduate students.
+Raelene Hopper - Grit and resilience and their effect on psychological well-being and psychopathology in undergraduate students

-Keith Hamilton: Keith examined the effect of social identity on mental illness stigma among varsity athletes for his honours theirs.
-Keith is currently continuing his studies in clinical psychology.
+Keith Hamilton - Effect of social identity on mental illness stigma among varsity athletes

-Sarah Newcomb-Anjo: Sarah examined attachment style as a mediator between emotional maltreatment and positive schemas in young adulthood.
-Sarah is continuing her studies in clinical psychology.
+Sarah Newcomb-Anjo - Attachment style as a mediator between emotional maltreatment and positive schemas in young adulthood

-Bikram Singh: Bikram examined how strengths in faith and culture related to youth-reported resilience for boys and girls in high school.
+Bikram Singh - Strengths in faith and culture relation to youth-reported resilience for boys and girls in high school

 Former Honour's Thesis Students: